-One of the new niches in the fashion world is the ‘Resale’ (ie. consignment) category.
+One of the new niches in the fashion world is the ‘Resale’ (ie. secondhand) category.
 Part thrift, part sustainability, this new ‘niche’ has evolved into a multi-billion dollar market and has the potential to transform the retail model.

-What is Resale Fashion?
+What is Resale/Secondhand Fashion?

 Historically referred to as ‘thrift stores,’ Resale is a new market category in the fashion world being pioneered by companies like Thred Up, The RealReal, Poshmark, and a slew of other upstarts.
 Major eTailers like eBay and Etsy are also in the mix, while Farfetch has its own Second Life platform for second-hand goods.
 Even major fashion brands are selling their secondhand goods on ‘Resale-as-a-Service’ (RaaS) platforms.
 Simply put, Resale is the retail of secondhand fashion goods.

-Every major city and town probably has a good local vintage/consignment store, or two, but this new category has a new business model that pairs well with the eCommerce shift in the midst of the retail apocalypse.
+Every major city and town probably has a good local vintage/secondhand store, or two, but this new category has a new business model that pairs well with the eCommerce shift in the midst of the retail apocalypse.
 Furthermore, few will shed tears for the Fast Fashion corporations that have built their brands on cheap labor; thus there is a renewed demand for goods that are more sustainable in both a social and environmental context.
 Large retailers who have been hammered by the COVID19 pandemic and seen stores shuttered worldwide are being forced to rethink their entire business model, and that’s why Resale is now so relevant to the retail model.

 Thus we are seeing the emergence of Resale as possibly the new, new retail.
 New retail was supposed to be this hyper-tech AR (Augmented Reality) version of the world, where physical and digital channels became intertwined.
 It seems that COVID19 and macro trends are creating big enough headwinds that new retail (as it were) will not be enough to save major retail brands, especially those with a large commercial real-estate footprint.
 Instead, we need new, new retail (or just retail) models that shift the focus back to lean operational structures and innovative distribution networks to ensure that major players can mitigate the risks associated with the wholesale model.
 Resale is, in effect, a major business model innovation (BMi) for the retail sector.